SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

   now that ``Self`` can be used to refer to the type introduced by the current class, structure, or enumeration declaration.

 ..
-XXX Do we need to update TSPL for this entry from the CHANGELOG?
+Do we need to update TSPL for this entry from the CHANGELOG?

    AJM: I think this needs to be added to Reference > Patterns > Optional Patterns